Zak Brown: Personal life

-Brown is Jewish and was raised in the San Fernando Valley, Los Angeles, CA. He is married and has two sons, McGuire and Maxwell, and lives in Surrey, United Kingdom.
+Brown is Jewish and was raised in the San Fernando Valley, Los Angeles, CA. He is married, has two sons, McGuire and Maxwell, and lives in Surrey, England.
 Brown has tattoos of the Autodromo Nazionale Monza and Miami International Autodrome, after Daniel Ricciardo's win at the 2021 Italian Grand Prix and Lando Norris's win at the 2024 Miami Grand Prix.

 Brown is an avid collector of historical documents and sporting memorabilia, as well as both road and racing cars.
 His car collection is primarily housed in the workshop of United Autosports, the sports car team Brown jointly owns with Richard Dean.